ISSUING A CERTIFICATE OF PERMANENT RESIDENCE

 - Necessary Documentation

-- Income Tax Contribution Certificate and /or State Benefits proof and / or Statement of Social Security Contributions of the parents of the applicant or the applicant (if he is employed).
+- Income Tax Contribution Certificate and /or State Benefits proof and / or Statement of Social Security Contributions of the parents of the applicant or the applicant (if they are employed).

-- Proof of address of residence: water bills, electricity, council tax and / or copies of bank accounts.
+- Proof of address of residence: water or electricity bills, council tax or copies of bank statements.

 2. Essential Notes

-Provided that the above information is submitted in full and correctly, the certificates will be issued within ten working days.
+Provided that the above information is submitted in full and correctly, the certificates will be issued within twenty working days.

 The Consulate General reserves the right to request further information if and when it is deemed appropriate.
 In such a case, the certificate will be issued in an additional ten working days from the completed receipt of the requested additional information.

 All the above required and additional evidence that may be requested relate exclusively and solely to the period of stay in the UK and not in any period that the applicant lived in Cyprus or anywhere else.

 Applicants can also submit the above information to the local Honorary Consulates of Cyprus in the UK.
 Provided that the information submitted is complete, the certificates in this case will be issued within fifteen working days, excluding the days of postage.

 The certificates will be sent by regular mail.
 The Consulate General assumes no responsibility for delays or for any loss.
 The same applies for Certificates issued directly by the Consulate General, and which the applicants request to have them posted.

 The Consulate General will make all the effort to immediately check the submitted information and give instant advice to the applicant.
 If this is complete and correct, the Certificate will be sent without any further notice.
-If not, a member of the staff will call to advice further.
+If not, a member of the staff will contact to advice further.